 Around 8 to 10 minutes

-In Season 1, the drama introduces Hin, a young aspiring musician who struggles to start his career.
-He is a minor online influencer with thousands of followers, but can't translate this popularity into a full-fledged contract from a music studio.
+Hin is a young aspiring musician who struggles to start his career.
+He is a minor online influencer with thousands of followers, but he can't translate this popularity into a full-fledged contract from a music studio.
 When his latest demo gets rejected by a producer, Hin is discouraged and thinks of quitting for good.
 His ex-boyfriend Yiu comforts him, but he cares more about hooking up and having casual sex.